uvicjames/district_scale_resilience_benchmarks/models/m2/README.md

 | _electricity.graphml_| a GraphML file that stores a low-voltage ("LV") electricity network.|
 | _interconnects.xml_| an XML file that defines physical dependencies between nodes in the water and electricity networks.|

-Most of the files contain geometrical primitives that have been centered around the origin (0, 0, 0).
-The exception is the terrain file, which remains in the original coordinates downloaded from OpenStreetMaps.
-This type of file can be viewed with [QGIS](https://www.qgis.org/en/site/).
+All geometry is centered around the origin (0, 0, 0).
+Users should not expect it to match empirical data in terms of scale or coordinates.